City Code Updates to Nightclubs and Alcohol Sales in Downtown

 Together, we have made significant investments to revitalize downtown into the thriving neighborhood and economic hub it is today.
 A key focus of these efforts is centered around ensuring the foundation of our downtown neighborhood is a safe place that offers a balance of uses that can serve all the needs of the residents, visitors and businesses of today’s downtown.

 As we look to continue to meet the needs of our downtown, city staff have been working on changes to the city code aimed at enhancing safety and balancing the city’s resources.

 View January 2023 public presentation(PDF, 3MB)

-This temporary, six-month moratorium is to go into effect on March 20 and would prohibit the opening of new nightclubs in the Community Redevelopment Agency.
+This temporary, six-month moratorium went into effect on March 20 and prohibits the opening of new nightclubs in the Community Redevelopment Agency.
 Built into the ordinance is an option to extend this moratorium an additional six-months, if needed.

 Specifically, the moratorium puts a pause on the acceptance, processing and consideration of any applications for development orders, development permits, building permits and zoning approvals for any new (which includes change of use and substantial improvement) nightclub use.

 This “pause” on the opening of new nightclubs provides the city with time to further study the concentration of nightclubs in downtown with the intent of making additional recommendations on how to better support them and to better manage development and zoning implications.
 The city will also research best practices and look at how other cities help balance these uses.

 Download the Moratorium Ordinance(PDF, 674KB)

 After Midnight Alcohol Sales Permit

 - Apply and obtain permit by May 1, 2023.
 The cost of the permit application is $250.